Hello and welcome to our guide on the Best Nursing Schools in the US.

 MSN/MTS and MSN/MDiv Double Degree

-Students in MSN programs can also choose to combine their education with a Master of Theological Studies (MTS) or Master of Divinity (MDiv) at the Vanderbilt Divinity School.
+Students in MSN programs can also combine their education with a Master of Theological Studies (MTS) or Master of Divinity (MDiv) at the Vanderbilt Divinity School.

 This is ideal for nursing students who are also interested in the practice of ministry.